bamggm/pi.nvim/README.md

 if you have unmodified changes.
 You can use `:e!` (`:help edit!`) to reopen the file _discarding_ any unmodified changes.

 ## How it works

 - Uses the `folke/snacks` terminal module and launch `pi` process.
+That's all.
 Nothing fancy.

 ## Alternative